The Susquehanna Greenway

 Thanks to the work of early Pennsylvania conservationists like Gifford Pinchot, Joseph Rothrock and Rachel Carson, our forests and streams have been largely restored and we now understand the link between land used, clean water and healthy communities.
 The Susquehanna Greenway continues this conservation movement and provides opportunities for exploration of its river towns, land and water trails.
 To learn more, explore or get involved.

-(Inscription under the image in the center)
+(Inscription under the image

 The Susquehanna River watershed provides drinking water to over six million people and nearly half of the fresh water entering the Chesapeake Bay, our nation’s largest estuary.

 (Inscription beside the image in the center)

 Named for its earliest inhabitants, the Susquehannock Indians, the scenic beauty and rich natural resources of the Susquehanna River have continued to draw people to its shores.